virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 ## CAVEATS

-Combining S3 static web hosting buckets with Cloudflare will allow you to enable HTTPS but it is not true end-to-end TLS.
-Actually, you wouldn't have it with CloudFront + AWS generated TLS certificates (ACM) either because static web hosting enabled S3 buckets do not work with HTTPS as an ***origin*** anyway:
+Combining S3 static web hosting buckets with Cloudflare will allow you to enable HTTPS but it's not true end-to-end TLS.
+Actually, you wouldn't have it with CloudFront + AWS generated TLS certificates ([ACM](https://aws.amazon.com/certificate-manager/)) either because static web hosting enabled S3 buckets do not work with HTTPS as an ***origin*** anyway:

 > If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration.